cse110-sp24-group3/warmup-exercise/tests/test.md

 ## Summary
 - [x] Users must be able to see 5 emotions in a row.
-- [ ] Users must be able to see a submit button below the slider.
+- [x] Users must be able to see a submit button below the slider.
-    - Does not work on horizontal mobile layouts.
+    - __UPDATE: FIXED__ Does not work on horizontal mobile layouts.
 - [x]  Users must be able to move the slider left and right.
 - [x]  Users must be able to see the currently selected emotion glow in response.
 - [x]  Users must be able to enter a name into a text box above the emotion slider.
-- [ ]  Users must be able to press submit after entering a name.
+- [x]  Users must be able to press submit after entering a name.
-    - The partially viewable submit button is still clickable, but users may not notice or know its purpose.
+    - __UPDATE: FIXED__ The partially viewable submit button is still clickable, but users may not notice or know its purpose.
 - [ ]  Users should not be able to enter an empty name.
-- [ ]  The submit button should respond when pressed.
+- [x]  The submit button should respond when pressed.
-- [ ]  The site should flow with mobile layouts.
+- [x]  The site should flow with mobile layouts.